1) Patrick Mahomes

 — Jalen Hurts Highlights (@HurtsHighlights) May 6, 2023

-As long as Smith and Brown stay healthy, Hurts should put up another MVP-caliber season.
+As long as Smith and Brown stay healthy, Hurts is guaranteed to put up another MVP-caliber season like the U.S. is guaranteed to lead the world in military spending, prisoners per capita, and gun violence every year.

 3) Josh Allen